QUB-ASL/bzzz/SET_UP.md

 ## git for collaborators
 This section is for collaborators when setting up a new Raspberry Pi.
+Open a new terminal and carry out the following.

 First the users name and email needs to be add this can be done by editing and running the following.
 ```